All in One View

 The double-colon (::) operator

-• Allowing to call a function from a package without loading the whole package with library().
+• Allowing you to call a function from a package without loading the whole package with library()

 For example, the command dplyr::filter(data, condition) means we are calling the filter() function from the dplyr package.

 Import the dataset following the guidelines outlined in the Read case data episode.
-This involves loading the dataset into the working environment and view its structure and content.
+This involves loading the dataset into the working environment and viewing its structure and content.

 R